Shougo/ddc-source-line/README.md

 Line completion for ddc.vim

-This source collects candidates from current buffer lines.
+This source collects items from current buffer lines.

 ## Required